hecko-yes/hecko.my.to/fursonae/index.md

 - either braver than me or exaggeratedly shy and self-deprecating
 - extremely cuddly, will hug the heck out of you for eons if you let them
 - voice could be similar to [timber puppers's ralsei](https://www.youtube.com/watch?v=MZiyMuvfi-E) and [tyler scowcroft's ring from ring fit adventure](https://www.youtube.com/watch?v=2ySV2xtEIGA), or perhaps [wynton yang's ralsei](https://www.youtube.com/watch?v=6Vfc61BjhUQ) and [sibylline sounds' bookshop skunk](https://www.youtube.com/watch?v=osJmMstb7_E) [fetish cw for their other videos]
-- usually idealized bodies, as in no biological trappings like sweating or having to eat or even sleep
+- usually idealized bodies, as in no biological trappings like sweating or having to eat or sleep or beinng harmable (also they don't have bones)
-- 5-fingered hands (if any) with opposable thumbs, though i may change my mind because that's not a lot of room for thick beans and cat paws are cute
+- 5 fingers (if any) with opposable thumbs

 # ghost fox
 2018-08-12